Why Research in Homeopathy

-Till date a lot of research has been carried out on almost every aspect of homeopathy and applications of ultra-high dilutions be it fundamental, clinical, agronomy, veterinary or dentistry.
-But despite advances, research in homeopathy is still a challenge, which may be attributed to a limited number of research studies in comparison to conventional research, complex nature of this system, inadequate exposure to research, limited resources, inaccessibility to published literature, poor motivation, lack of experience, jealousy etc.
+The controversy and priority issues have always ignited intellectual minds to explore “whether homeopathy works, and if yes, how does it works?”
+A lot of research has been carried out till date to establish the presence and action of ultra high dilutions from various aspects like homeopathy, agronomy, veterinary or dentistry etc. But despite such advances, research in homeopathy is still a challenge, attributed to a limited number of research studies (with respect to conventional research), complex nature of ultra-high dilutions, inadequate exposure, limited resources, inaccessibility to published literature, poor motivation, lack of experience, skepticism etc.

 Therefore, research is a constant need to explore, establish, answer and support homeopathy!